 James: I see us creating a company that works with the community in producing the highest of quality games, ensuring that our customers stay happy, whilst also maintaining great employee health by eliminating crunch culture, and promoting equal opportunities.

-Ross: In 5 years I see us creating our 3rd game with a growing thriving company that game developers want to work for.
+Ross: In five years I see us creating our third game with a growing thriving company that game developers want to work for.

 Johanne: In five years I can see us working on fun and unique projects that spark joy and imagination in our audience.
 I want us to set an example that a game developer doesn’t have to sacrifice their physical and mental well-being in order to make great products.